-A decision of the Council, or of any part of it, will be sufficient authority for sealing any document necessary to give effect to the decision.

-The Common Seal will be affixed to those documents which in the opinion of the Monitoring Officer should be sealed or where required by the Contract Procurement Rules.

-The affixing of the Seal on documents shall be attested by any one of the following officers:

-- a) Chief Executive;

-- b) Monitoring Officer;

-- c) Chief Finance Officer;

-- d) or any officer authorised by them either in relation to a specific document or particular categories of documents.
+- a.
+A decision of the Council, or of any part of it, will be sufficient authority for sealing any document necessary to give effect to the decision. - b.
+The Common Seal will be affixed to those documents which in the opinion of the Monitoring Officer should be sealed or where required by the Contract Standing Orders. - c.
+The affixing of the Seal on documents shall be attested by any one of the following officers: - a) Chief Executive; - b) Monitoring Officer; - c) Chief Finance Officer; - d) or any officer authorised by them either in relation to a specific document or particular categories of documents.

-SECTION 3 - DELEGATIONS TO THE CHIEF EXECUTIVE AND STATUTORY OFFICERS
+Section 3 - Delegations to the chief executive and statutory officers

 The Council is required to designate a number of officers to discharge statutory functions.
 The legal provisions and the officer designated by the Council to discharge each function are listed in the table below.
 Further detail about the responsibilities of the Chief Executive and each statutory officer then follows.
-A table of designated

-Proper Officers is set out below:
+A table of designated Proper Officers is set out below:

-Legislative Provision Statutory power the Council must delegate to an officer Officer designated as the statutory officer S4 Local Government and Housing Act 1989 Designate one of their officers as the Head of Paid Service Chief Executive S151 Local Government Act 1972 Appoint an officer responsible for the administration of the authority's financial affairs Strategic Director & Deputy Chief Executive S5 Local Government and Housing Act 1989 Designate one of their officers as the Monitoring Officer Head of Legal & Governance S36 Freedom of Information Act 2000 Qualified Person Head of Legal & Governance
+Legislative Provision Statutory power the Council must delegate to an officer Officer designated as the statutory officer S4 Local Government and Housing Act 1989 Designate one of their officers as the Head of Paid Service Chief Executive S151 Local Government Act 1972 Appoint an officer responsible for the administration of the Section 151 Officer

+Legislative Provision Statutory power the Council must delegate to an officer Officer designated as the statutory officer authority's financial affairs S5 Local Government and Housing Act 1989 Designate one of their officers as the Monitoring Officer Head of Legal & Governance S36 Freedom of Information Act 2000 Qualified Person Head of Legal & Governance